elizabethnguyen/heroes-versus-monsters/README.md

 will get to make a choice of what to do during their turn each round.
 First one to reach 0 hit points or below (an overkill) loses!

-The design of the program is modeled closely off of Eastern's provided structure.
+The design of the program is modeled closely off of Eastern Washington University's provided structure.

+## Design Document
+{% highlight java %}
 // DungeonCharacter Object
 	// members
 	protected String _name;